akmeena766/gl_cce/ABM_version_1/Readme.txt

 (i)  individual_image: This folder contains the programs for simulating the light curve for constant macrolens shear and convergence.
 (ii) caustic_crossing: This folder contains the programs for simulating the light curve for caustic crossing events.

-In both folders, one can change the simulationparameters in 'input.py' file.
+In both folders, one can change the simulation parameters in 'input.py' file.